jupitervn/hasBrain_AndroidSyllabus/Exercise 1.1: Layout and UI controls.md

 * `Next` Button should have background color of **#FF4081**

 ### SignUpStep2Activity requirements:
+* Salary is increased by a step of 100 dollars.
 * User can select multiple kinds of sport that they like.

 ## References: